-On August 7, 2024, the Company entered into an underwriting agreement (the "Underwriting Agreement") with Aegis Capital Corp., the underwriter ("Aegis"), in connection with a firm commitment underwritten public offering (such transaction, the "2024 Public Offering") of 50,000,000 units ("Units"), each Unit consisting of one share (each, a "Share") of the Company's common stock, par value \$0.001 per share ("Common Stock"), two Series A warrants each to purchase one share of Common Stock (each, a "Series A Warrant") and one Series B Warrant to purchase such number of shares of Common Stock as determined in the Series B Warrant (each, a "Series B Warrant").
+On August 8, 2024, the Company sold in a public offering (the "August 2024 Public Offering"), (i) 33,402,000 common units (the "Common Units," Pre-Reverse Stock Split), each consisting of one share of common stock, two Series A warrants each to purchase one share of common stock (pre-Reverse Stock Split and pre-Adjustment, and each, a "Series A Warrant") and one Series B warrant to purchase such number of shares of common stock as determined in the Series B warrant (each, a "Series B Warrant"), and (ii) 16,598,000 pre-funded units (the "Pre-Funded Units," and together with the Common Units, the "Units," Pre-Reverse Stock Split), each consisting of one pre-funded warrant to purchase one share of common stock (each, a "Pre-Funded Warrant"), two Series A Warrants, and one Series B Warrant, through the Underwriter.

-Purchasers of Units whose purchase would otherwise have resulted in the purchaser's beneficial ownership exceeding 4.99% of the Company's outstanding Common Stock immediately following the closing of the 2024 Public Offering were able to purchase Units consisting of one pre-funded warrant to purchase one share of Common Stock (in lieu of one Share, each a "Pre-Funded Warrant"), two Series A Warrants and one Series B Warrant.
-For each Unit including a Pre-Funded Warrant (without regard to any limitation on exercise set forth therein), the number of Units including a Share were offered decreased on a one-for-one basis.

-In addition, the Company granted Aegis a 45-day option to purchase additional Shares and/or Pre-Funded Warrants and/or Series A Warrants and/or Series B Warrants, representing up to 15% of the number of the respective securities sold in the 2024 Public Offering, solely to cover over-allotments, if any.
-Aegis partially exercised its over-allotment option with respect to an additional 15,000,000 Series A Warrants and 7,500,000 Series B Warrants.
+In addition, the Company granted the Underwriter a 45-day option to purchase additional shares of common stock and/or Pre-Funded Warrants and/or Series A Warrants and/or Series B Warrants, representing up to 15% of the number of the respective securities sold in the August 2024 Public Offering, solely to cover over-allotments, if any.
+The Underwriter partially exercised its over-allotment option with respect to 15,000,000 Series A Warrants and 7,500,000 Series B Warrants (Pre-Reverse Stock Split).